Skip to main content

 Slash commands

-If you prefer explicit commands, you can use the following:
+If you prefer explicit commands, use these:

 CommandDescription